CipherVision/InstructionalProgramming/_posts/2022-01-07-airplane-scheduling.md

 1. Navigate to Supabase and [register for an account](https://app.supabase.io).
 2. Once registered, click **New Project** and fill out the required information.
 3. Navigate to the table editor and input dummy data relevant to this guide.
-4. Navigate to the project settings and obtain the credentials of the PostgreSQL database
+4. Navigate to the project settings and obtain the credentials of the PostgreSQL database for use in our script later.

 ## Setting up a task in Airplane

-To get started, you’ll need to register for an account, if you haven’t already: this can be a Google account, GitHub account or just regular email.
+To get started, you’ll need to [register for an account](https://app.airplane.dev/signup), if you haven’t already: this can be either a Google account, or email.

 Now that we have access to the dashboard, we’ll go ahead and click **Create Task** → **Task**